Is Colmar Worth Visiting? 19 Reasons Why You Should!

 1. Picturesque Half-Timbered Houses

-Colmar’s biggest tourist attraction is, undoubtedly, its picturesque half-timbered houses.
+Colmar’s biggest tourist attraction is its picturesque half-timbered houses.
 Each is a different color than the next.
-And, in summer, their windowsills and doorframes are decorated with vibrant bouquets.
+And, in summer, their windowsills are decorated with vibrant bouquets.

 If the building was residential, blue showed that the household was Catholic while red was Protestant.
 If the building was commercial, the color represented the type of store.

-While these designations disappeared after the 18th century, residents continue to paint their houses in different colors.
-They must, however, have it approved by City Hall beforehand.
+These designations disappeared after the 18th century, but residents still enjoy painting their houses in different colors.
+They must, however, have the color approved by City Hall beforehand.

 2. Tons of Museums